Previous Events

 • Information Session about Foundation Funding

-Katie McGwin (Associate Director of Corporate and Foundation Relations and BEC Communications) will be providing helpful information about how the Corporate and Foundation Relations (C&F) office offers aid in garnering potential funding opportunity and writing grant proposals.
+Katie McGwin (Associate Director of Corporate and Foundation Relations and BEC Communications) provided helpful information about how the Corporate and Foundation Relations (C&F) office offers aid in garnering potential funding opportunity and writing grant proposals.

 • Community-Engaged Research Talk: Rebekka Lee (Director of Community Engagement Program, Harvard Catalyst)